 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the 7D Mark II emerges as the winner of the contest (13 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 7D Mark II is the clear winner of the match-up (15 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 7D II and the Canon T6i place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 7D Mark II or the T6i.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 This is where reviews by experts come in.
 The table below provides a synthesis of the camera assessments of some of the best known photo-gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.